 Regulation 34-38: In order to manage risk under the WHS Regulations, a duty holder must:

-Our last issue outline and the principle of safety, which is Safe System of Work.
+Our last issue outline and the principle of safety, which is a Safe System of Work.